It contains information aimed at developers,

 Anyone can view the pastes (except those marked 'committers only'), but only committers are allowed to paste new data on the site.

 This is an overview of activity going on with our projects.
 SVN commits, bug reports, tweets, you name it.

-There will be a planned reboot of Jira on Thursday 21st May at 16:00 UTC+1
+There will be a planned reboot of Confluence on Friday 12th June at 18:00 UTC+1

-This is 72 hours notice as recommended in our Core Services planned downtime...
+This is a blog post notice as recommended in our Core Services planned...